akifkomurcu/weather-app/README.md

-# basic weather app
+# Basic Weather App
-this app is a basic weather app uses api from openweather.
+This app is a basic weather app uses api from openweather.

-using localstorage to being effective
+Using localstorage to being effective

 ## Try to my Weather app from this adress!